bmstu-iu9/refal-5-lambda/docs/3-basics.en-alt.md

 > This section has alternative translations [one](3-basics.en.md), **two**.

-It was said earlier, that the left part determines arguments definitions subset, with which this sentence can be used.
+It was said earlier, that the left part determines argument definitions subset, with which this sentence can be used.
 But now we have examined only subsets cases that consist of one element.